Suicide (band): History

 Their first release was "Rocket U.S.A.", which was included on the 1976 Max's Kansas City compilation.
 The following year, they recorded and independently released their debut album, Suicide (1977), on Red Star Records.
 Although initial press reviews were divided (with Rolling Stone in particular giving it a scathing review), media recognition has changed over the years.
 Nick Hornby writes, Che', 'Ghost Rider'—these eerie, sturdy, proto-punk anthems rank among the most visionary, melodic experiments the rock realm has yet produced."
-Of note is the ten-minute "Frankie Teardrop", which tells the story of a poverty-stricken 20-year-old factory worker pushed to the edge.
+Of note is the ten-minute "Frankie Teardrop", which tells the story of a poverty-stricken 20-year-old factory worker facing eviction who suffers a mental breakdown and then kills his child, wife, and himself, a narrative which is punctuated by Vega's shrieking screams.
 Critic Emerson Dameron writes that the song is "one of the most terrifying, riveting, absurd things I’ve ever heard."
 Hornby, in his book 31 Songs, describes the track as something you would listen to "only once".

 They played their first overseas shows in 1978, supporting Elvis Costello and the Clash in the United Kingdom and Western Europe.
 They also played some solo gigs such as at the F Club in Leeds on 1 August 1978.
 After a tour opening for the Cars, Alan Vega received a call from Michael Zilkha of Ze Records asking if he could sign Suicide to his label.
 They subsequently recorded their sophomore album Suicide: Alan Vega and Martin Rev with Ze at the Power Station studios.
 While the album was a critical success, it was not a commercial success, Alan Vega felt that "nothing big for us happened" after the second album was released in comparison to the first album.